APPENDICES

 NOTES

 04. Not in Wall of Names, 9, with the rest of her family because of the circumstance of her birth.
 She is on this list because she was in utero when her mother reached LA.
-See NOAR, 2:7, her birth/baptismal record, which calls her Marie-Rose AROSTHY, gives the names of her parents, calls her father "Acadian, resident [of New Orleans at the time]," & says her godparents were Jean DUGUAS, "resident [of New Orleans at the time]," & Agnes HEBERT.
+NOAR, 2:7, her birth/baptismal record, calls her Marie-Rose AROSTHY, gives the names of her parents, calls her father "Acadian, resident [of New Orleans at the time]," & says her godparents were Jean DUGUAS, "resident [of New Orleans at the time]," & Agnes HEBERT.
 The birth of this child is proof positive that the family reached LA in 1765 with the refugees from Halifax via St.-Domingue.
-Too bad the St. Louis Church priest did not record the baby's grandparents, too.
+Too bad the New Orleans priest did not record the baby's grandparents, too.

-There are so many questions about this fellow & his family: What was his relationship with the other Pierre AROSTEGUY who arrived in LA in 1765?
-I would guess father & son.
-When did the elder Pierre reach Acadia?
+There are so many questions about this fellow & his family: When did the elder Pierre reach Acadia?
 My guess would be sometime in the 1730s.
 What was his profession?
 What compelled him to leave France & settle in a British-occupied colony?
-Why were his 3 unmarried children at New Orleans, not Cabanoce, in Jul 1767?
+What was his relationship with the other Pierre AROSTEGUY who arrived in LA in 1765?
+Father & son?
+Why were his 3 unmarried children counted at New Orleans, not Cabanocé, in Jul 1767?
 Had Pierre & Marie died by then, leaving them orphans?

 [top of page AROSTEGUY]